terminalstatic/go-xsd-validate/README.md

     // contains filtered or unexported fields
 }
 ```
-Returned when initialization problems occured.
+Returned when an initialization error occured.